-Sulbactam sodium is an irreversible inhibitor of several bacterial penicillinases and cephalosporinases.
+Sulbactam Sodium is an irreversible inhibitor of several bacterial penicillinases and cephalosporinases.
 In the presence of low concentrations of sulbactam, ampicillin and other β-lactams readily inhibit the growth of a variety of resistant bacteria that contain β-lactamases.
-Sulbactam was first developed by the central research division of Pfizer, Inc. and was first described in 1978.
+Sulbactam was developed by Pfizer, Inc. and was first described in 1978.

-Sulbactam sodium used alone displays only weak antibacterial activity, with the notable exception of its potent effects on susceptible and resistant strains of Neisseria gonorrhoeae.
-Sulbactam sodium appears to be somewhat less potent but markedly more stable (in aqueous solution) than the β-lactamase inhibitor clavulanic acid.
+Sulbactam Sodium used alone has weak antibacterial activity, with the notable exception of its potent effects on susceptible and resistant strains of Neisseria gonorrhoeae.
+Sulbactam Sodium appears to be somewhat less potent but markedly more stable (in aqueous solution) than the β-lactamase inhibitor clavulanic acid.

-Sulbactam Sodium is able to inhibit the most common forms of β-lactamase but is not able to interact with the AmpC cephalosporinase.
-Thus, it confers little protection against bacteria such as Pseudomonas aeruginosa, Citrobacter, Enterobacter, and Serratia, which often express this gene.
+Sulbactam Sodium inhibits common β-lactamases but cannot interact with the AmpC cephalosporinase.
+It confers little protection against Pseudomonas, Citrobacter, Enterobacter, and Serratia, which often express this gene.

 Sulbactam also shows antibacterial activity against various strains, sulbactam able to bind to and inhibit penicillin binding proteins PBP1 and PBP3.
 This antibacterial activity varies depending on species.

-Sulbactam sodium inhibits a wide range of group 2 β-lactamases, including those from Staph. aureus, K. pneumoniae and B. fragilis.
-It is a good-to-moderate inhibitor of the TEM enzymes of groups 2b and 2be but has little effect on group 1, group 2br or group 3 β-lactamases.
-It does not induce the activity of cephalosporinases from Gram-negative bacteria but is a weak inducer of penicillinases from Staph. aureus.
+Sulbactam Sodium inhibits a wide range of group 2 β-lactamases, including those from Staphyloccus aureus, K. pneumoniae and B. fragilis.
+It is a good-to-moderate inhibitor of the TEM enzymes of groups 2b and 2be but has little effect on Group 1, Group 2br or Group 3 β-lactamases.
+It does not induce the activity of cephalosporinases from Gram-negative bacteria but is a weak inducer of penicillinases from S. aureus.

-A concentration of 4–8 mg/L restores the activity of ampicillin for many β-lactamase-producing strains of Staph. aureus, H. influenzae, Mor. catarrhalis, enterobacteria and B. fragilis, but there is a large inoculum effect.
+A concentration of 4–8 mg/L restores the activity of ampicillin for many β-lactamase-producing strains of S. aureus, H. influenzae, M. catarrhalis, enterobacteria and B. fragilis, but there is a large inoculum effect.

-Sulbactam has recently been used to treat Acinetobacter septicemia.
+Sulbactam has recently been used against Acinetobacter septicemia.